Configuration

 Uploading configuration

 The following instruction assumes that a customized configuration has been created.
-See Editing configuration for further information.
+See Editing configuration for UDP usage or Editing configuration for MQTT usage for further information.

 To upload a configuration, perform the following steps: